sudosammy/knary/certs/archives/README.md

 # Archived Let's Encrypt Certificates

-We use this folder for moving old Let's Encrypt certificates.
+We use this folder for storing old Let's Encrypt certificates.